jupytercon/jupytercon2025-developingextensions/04-materials/02-anatomy-of-extensions.md

         * `uv tool install --with jinja2-time copier~=9.2`
         * `pixi global install "copier~=9.2" --with jinja2-time`
 :::

-0. Change to the parent directory where you want to work, e.g.

-    ```bash
-    cd ~/Projects
-    ```

-1. Create an extension repo in a new directory:

-    ```bash
-    mkdir jupytercon2025-extension-workshop
-    cd jupytercon2025-extension-workshop
-    git init
-    ```

 2. Instantiate the template to get started on your new extension!